 - (J) be the registered agent of the Tribe for service of process by the NIGC, or other official notices pursuant to the Act. - 7.18.4 Investigations.
 The Director, upon complaint or upon his own initiative or whenever he may deem it necessary in the performance of his duties or the exercise of his powers, may investigate and examine the operation and premises of any person who is subject to the provisions of this Ordinance.
 Unless notified otherwise by the Commission, in conducting such investigation, the Director may proceed either with or without a hearing of the Commission, as the Director may deem best, unless such action involves suspensions and/or revocation of gaming licenses.
 License suspensions and/or revocations of gaming licenses must follow the hearing procedures established under this Ordinance. - 7.18.5 Review.
 All actions of the Director may be reviewed by the Commission, acting upon the Commission's own initiative or at the request of the Director.
 Subject to such review, any action of the Director may be upheld, vacated, or revised by the Commission. - 7.18.6 Staff.
 Commission staff are considered employees of the Tribe, subject to the personnel policies of the Tribe.
-No person shall be hired or retained as Commission staff who do not meet the standards imposed on Commissioners by Section 8 of this Ordinance. - 7.19 Quarterly Reports.
+No person shall be hired or retained as Commission staff who are not eligible for a gaming license pursuant to the standards imposed by this Ordinance for Gaming Employees. - 7.19 Quarterly Reports.
 The Commission shall file a quarterly report to the Tribal Council summarizing reports received from the Authority and making such comments, as it deems necessary, to keep the Tribal Council fully informed as to the status of the various gaming operations.